Table Of Contents

 CFO

-As the chief accounting officer of the organization, the CFO helps everyone make sense of cloud usage costs (Cloud Total Cost of Ownership (Cloud TCO)).
+As the organization’s chief accounting officer, the CFO helps everyone understand cloud usage costs (Cloud Total Cost of Ownership (Cloud TCO)).

 IT Procurement

-In this role, the professional is responsible for negotiating software license agreements, comparing cloud providers and vendors, and other tactics that will ensure the organization receives the best price-performance value.
+In this role, the professional negotiates software license agreements, compares cloud providers and vendors, and employs other tactics to ensure the organization receives the best price-performance value.

-After determining your FinOps team structure, you can begin to implement best practices in your cloud environment and across the organization.
+After determining your FinOps team structure, you can implement best practices in your cloud environment and across the organization.
 Here is how.

 How To Implement A FinOps Program